MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

 the OAG should encrypt sensitive information it needs for itself with a symmetric key known only to itself.

-A new symmetric key should be created for every OAG ID and stored in a local database of keys until the OAG itself expires.  _OAG_s may be renewed / refreshed as part of the refresh process done in an _ORT_, therefore expiry times on _OAG_s should be slightly longer than the refresh time of _ORT_s, else the deprovision actions and/or the removal of session encryption key happens before the user has a chance to refresh their _OAG_.
+A new symmetric key should be created for every OAG ID and stored in a local database of keys until the OAG itself expires.  _OAG_ asserions may be renewed / refreshed as part of the refresh process done in an _ORT_, therefore expiry times on _OAG_ should be slightly longer than the refresh time of _ORT_ assertions, else the deprovision actions and/or the removal of session encryption key happens before the user has a chance to refresh their _OAG_.

 This puts expiry time frames for OAGs in the "months/years" range, but none the less they should eventually